adswa/multimatch_gaze/paper.md

 similarities in the eyetracking data of the studyforrest dataset [@studyforrest].

-The software is available as a github repository under #TODO
+The software is available as a github repository [@multimatch].

 # Acknowledgements

+We thank Dr. Richard Dewhurst for kindly and swiftly providing the original matlab code for the MultiMatch toolbox via e-mail and being supportive of an open source implementation.

 # References